Chronology

 Contributes design to Brooklyn Academy of Music Next Wave Festival.

-Publication of monograph by Alloway.
-Includes “Notes on Technique.”
+Publication of monograph by Alloway, which includes the essay, "Notes on Technique."

 November 1983